How It WorksFAQAbout(484) 444-3503team@acolite.aiGet a Quote →

 $800 - $4,500 per $1M of limit

 National baseline range.
 Texas adjustments above.
 Ballpark for a small-to-mid contractor.
-A typical $5M umbrella for a $2M-revenue GC with a clean history runs $1,500 – $3,000 per year.
+A typical $5M umbrella for a $2M-revenue GC with a clean history runs $1,500 - $3,000 per year.
 Fleet-heavy operations, roofers, and high-revenue shops pay more; small low-hazard trades pay less.
-Going from $1M to $5M is usually ~$1,000-$2,000 in additional premium — extremely cheap capacity.
+Going from $1M to $5M is usually ~$1,000-$2,000 in additional premium, subject to underwriting.

 FactorImpactDetail